On invariants of Artin-Schreier curves: Background and preliminaries

 The \emph{$p$-rank} of a smooth, irreducible, projective $\Fpbar$-curve $X$ is the integer $s$ such that the cardinality of the $p$-torsion of its Jacobian $\textrm{Jac}(X)[p](\Fpbar)$ is $p^s$.
 Then $0\leq s\leq g$, and the Deuring-Shafarevich formula (see \cite{subrao1975p} for a full discussion) implies that for an Artin-Schreier curve $X = C_f$, we have

 Thus, the $p$-rank of $C_f$ depends simply on the number of poles of $f(x)$, not the poles themselves or their orders.

-The moduli spaces of Artin-Schreier curves over $\Fpbar$ stratify by genus $g$ and $p$-rank $s$.
 Let $\mathcal{AS}_{g}$ denote the moduli space of Artin-Schreier $\Fpbar$-curves of genus $g$ and $\mathcal{AS}_{g,s}$ the locus corresponding to Artin-Schreier $\Fpbar$-curves of genus $g$ with $p$-rank exactly $s$.
 The following theorem, due to Pries and Zhu~\cite{PriesZhu2012}, characterizes the stratification of $\mathcal{AS}_{g}$ by $p$-rank.

-\begin{theorem}[{\cite[Theorem~1.1]{PriesZhu2012}}] Let $g=D(p-1)/2$ with $D\geq 1$ and $s=r(p-1)$ with $r\geq 0$. \begin{enumerate} \item The set of irreducible components of $\mathcal{AS}_{g,s}$ is in bijection with the set of partitions $\{e_1, \ldots, e_{r+1}\}$ of $D+2$ into $r+1$ positive integers such that each $e_j\not\equiv 1 \pmod p$. \item The irreducible component of $\mathcal{AS}_{g,s}$ for the partition $\vec{E}=\{e_1, \ldots, e_{r+1}\}$ has dimension
+\begin{theorem}[{\cite[Theorem~1.1]{PriesZhu2012}}] Let $g=D(p-1)/2$ with $D\geq 1$ and $s=r(p-1)$ with $r\geq 0$. \begin{enumerate} \item The set of irreducible components of $\mathcal{AS}_{g,s}$ is in bijection with the set of partitions $\{e_1, \ldots, e_{r+1}\}$ of $D+2$ into $r+1$ positive integers such that each $e_j\not\equiv 1 \pmod p$. \item The irreducible component $\mathcal{AS}_{g,\vec{E}}$ of $\mathcal{AS}_{g,s}$ for the partition $\vec{E}=\{e_1, \ldots, e_{r+1}\}$ has dimension

 \end{enumerate} \end{theorem}

 So the irreducible components of the $p$-rank strata of the moduli space $\mathcal{AS}_{g}$ correspond to the different possibilities for the number of distinct poles of $f(x)$ and their orders, given the constraint in~\eqref{eq:ASgenus}.
 Note that an irreducible component $\mathcal{C}$ of $\mathcal{AS}_{g,s}$ is not necessarily an irreducible component of $\mathcal{AS}_g$.
 It may be that $\mathcal{C}$ is open in some higher-dimensional irreducible component of $\mathcal{AS}_g$.